bbgzus/doctrine/README.md

 # Welcome to the Cult

 The following is an open source cult en embryo.
-It was born from a crypto currency, grew up in a jail cell and is maturing into a podcast fueled world wide organization.
+It was born from a crypto currency, grew up in a jail cell and is maturing into a world wide organization.
 Ambitious?
 You bet. &#x20;

 Feel free to dive into whatever subjects interest you most via the sidebar, but here are a few philosophies condensed to give you a brief overview.